1. What is a photo?

 3. The advantages of luminance masks

-Another advantage is that luminance masks based on colour can be adjusted according to the brightness of the colour, in other words several luminance masks can be used from the same colour (always in 16 bits).
+Another advantage is that luminance masks based on colour can be adjusted according to the luminosity of the colour, in other words it is possible to create several luminance masks from a single colour (all in 16 bits).

 4. Conclusion